 Lost and Found by Oliver Jeffers

-After some research, he discovers penguins are from Antarctica, they set sail on a rowboat.
+After some research, he discovers penguins are from Antarctica and they set sail on a rowboat.
 Their long journey is filled with waves, storms and the telling of stories.
-When they finally arrive, the boy drops the penguin on the ice and starts his journey home.
+When they arrive at the South Pole, the boy drops the penguin on the ice and starts his journey home.

-Teaching Resources: Lost and Found
+Lost and Found Resources

 - Debra Kidd: Love Learning: Lost and Found.
 For EYFS/KS1

 - Emma Rogers Education: Lost and found – Y2 Stories and settings

 - Hamilton Trust: English Year 2 Quest Stories

 - The Hanen Centre: Explaining why things happen with Lost and Found

 - Lancashire Grid for Learning: A unit of work based upon Lost and Found by Oliver Jeffers

 - Scottish Book Trust: Authors Live Oliver Jeffers